m3lies/WikinomiePari2019/README.md

 # WikinomiePari2019
-Application for managing bets, with CoWaBoo
+Application for managing bets, with Truffle